Pylons/pyramid_cookbook/docs/auth/jwt_auth.rst

 There you go, you now have a working security policy with JWT and Pyramid.

-Let's clean this up a bit though, as in reality, you only *need* to send the ``user_id`` as the ``'sub'`` in the JWT token, and the rest *should probably* be accessed like
+Let's clean this up a bit though, as in reality, you only *need* to send the ``user_id`` as the ``'sub'`` in the JWT token, and the rest *should probably* be accessed as shown.

 .. code-block:: python